 - Allow the operator to ask the necessary questions.
 911 operators are trained to ask particular questions according to the nature of the incoming call.
 These questions will not delay the emergency personnel from being sent to your location.
 While the operator is asking the caller questions, there is another dispatcher in the same room sending the appropriate emergency response when the incoming call is an emergency call.

 - When you are calling 911 for crime or incident in-progress, stay on the line with the operator if possible, unless doing so will place you in danger.
 Do not say "send the police" and hang up.
-Staying on the line and answering questions as the crime/incident progresses will allow the operator to give the responding emergency personnel updated information as they are en-route to the location.
+Staying on the line and answering questions as the crime/incident progresses will allow the operator to give the responding emergency personnel updated information as they are en route to the location.

 - Be prepared to describe the persons involved in any incident.
 This includes their race, sex, age, height and weight, hair color, clothing description, and if they had a hat, glasses, or facial hair.
 Be prepared to describe any vehicles involved in the incident.
-This includes the color, year, make, model and typed of vehicle (sedan, pickup, SUV, van, tanker truck, flatbed, etc.) and which direction the vehicle is going.
+This includes the color, year, make, model and type of vehicle (sedan, pickup, SUV, van, tanker truck, flatbed, etc.) and which direction the vehicle is going.

 - All 911 calls are prioritized and the most serious are dispatched first.
 Calls are not dispatched on a first-come/first-serve basis.

 When teaching children to dial 911, do not refer to the number as 9-11 (nine eleven).
 There is no 11 (eleven) button on the dialing pad and this can cause confusion.
 Make sure your kids understand that calling 911 is not a joke or a funny prank.
 In some cities, officials estimate that as much as 75% of the calls made to 911 are non-emergency calls.